Visual AI, computer vision, imaging and cameras, robotics & automation, depth sensing, forensic and expert image analysis, media cryptography

 Competitive analysis, market research, IP portfolio analysis, patent generation and IP development

 Krig Research is a pioneer in visual AI, computer vision, machine learning, advanced imaging, and robotics systems, providing complete solutions for clients ranging across a wide range of governments and industries, world-wide.
+Small and large projects are welcome.

 The NeuroMatrix(tm) system contains a working model of the visual cortex of the human brain, including models of the eyes, early visual processing centers, and higher level reasoning centers.
 Capable of learning precise signatures of individual objects.